mvolkmann/blog/src/swift-ui.md

 The following example demonstrates using a `List` inside a `NavigationView` to enable selecting ids of the objects represented by the rows.
+To select rows, tap "Edit" in the upper-right corner.

+This also demonstrates implementing "pull to refresh" using the `refreshable` view modifier.

 ```swift
 struct ContentView: View {